Talmidi Library

 I have read of Kabbalists who wear a red string believing that it has power, or who say that certain people died because they refused to wear a sacred amulet containing a prayer.

-Those who follow YHVH, when we wear symbols and prayers, should see them for what they are – simply as reminders of who we are, and of the path we follow; they have no intrinsic power of their own – that’s the difference.
+For those who follow YHVH, when we wear symbols and prayers, we should see them for what they are – simply as reminders of who we are, and of the path we follow; they have no intrinsic power of their own – that’s the difference.
 When we say prayers, we should try to understand each and every word that we say, for only then do words have true power.

 In ancient times, the prophets railed against the people of Israel because they engaged in pagan practises.
 Yet today, you have people who fervently study Kabbalah and claim that it is Jewish.
 It is NOT Jewish in origin; it is not even Yahwist.
 It is a mediaeval melding of pagan, magical and superstitious practices with Judaism.
-Let no one fool you into thinking otherwise.
+Let no one beguile you into thinking otherwise.

-A Follower of the Way follows YHVH’s way, and YHVH’s way does not mean following magic or superstition.
+A Follower of the Way follows YHVH’s Way, and YHVH’s Way does not mean following magic or superstition.

 If you insist on studying Kabbalah, you have to be aware that Kabbalist mysticism is identical to the mysticism of ancient pagan magicians, augurs, and soothsayers.